Fabrisdev/htmv-docs/docs/getting-started/what-is-htmv.md

 3. Do you want full control over every file sent to the user? -> **HTMV is a good fit**
 4. Is most of your UI renderable in the server? -> **HTMV is a good fit**
 5. Do you value simplicity, safety, and predictability over abstraction? -> **HTMV is a good fit**

+If you think HTMV looks like a good fit for your next project, head to the article ahead!